clams-tech/clams-app-docker/README.md

 # clams-app-docker
 Docker resources for hosting Clams App easily

+# version

+The version in the ./version file represents the version of this repo only.
+It is the version that docker images get tagged as.

 ## sub

 The purpose of this script is to use a Docker container to get and build the Clams